Prince Christopher of Greece and Denmark

 by Emily McMahon © Unofficial Royalty 2013

-Born August 10, 1888, in Pavlovsk, near St. Petersburg, Russia, Prince Christopher was the fifth son of the five sons and the eighth of the eight children of King George I of the Hellenes and the former Grand Duchess Olga Konstantinovna of Russia.
-Christopher was the only one of George’s and Olga’s children born outside of Greece.
+Born August 10, 1888, in Pavlovsk, near St. Petersburg, Russia, Prince Christopher was the fifth son of the five sons and the eighth of the eight children of King George I of the Hellenes and Grand Duchess Olga Konstantinovna of Russia.
+Christopher was the only one of George’s and Olga’s children not born in Greece.
 His birth was a surprise, as his eldest sibling was 20 years old at the time of Christopher’s birth.

 Christopher had seven older siblings:

-Christopher had an excellent education, and became fluent in English, Italian, Danish, Greek, French, and Russian.
-He entered the Hellenic Army at age 18, fighting in the 1912-13 Balkan Wars.
+Christopher had an excellent education and became fluent in English, Italian, Danish, Greek, French, and Russian.
+He entered the Hellenic Army at age 18, fighting in the 1912-1913 Balkan Wars.

-Christopher had a romance with his distant cousin, Alexandra of Fife (later the Duchess of Fife in her own right) in about 1910.
-The couple may have become unofficially engaged, although their parents did not approve of the union.
+Christopher had a romance with his distant cousin Alexandra of Fife (later the Duchess of Fife in her own right) in about 1910.
+The couple may have become unofficially engaged, although their parents did not approve of a marriage.
 Whatever the case, the two broke off their relationship.
-Alexandra later married another cousin, Arthur of Connaught, in 1913.
+Alexandra later married another cousin, Prince Arthur of Connaught, in 1913.

 Christopher with his first wife Princess Anastasia, the former Nancy Leeds. source: Wikipedia

-On January 1, 1920, Christopher married Nancy Stewart Worthington Leeds, an American widow of a Cleveland tin manufacturer in Vevey, Switzerland.
-The two had become engaged in 1914, but the wedding was delayed due to the outbreak of World War I. However, it was Nancy’s fortune that supported the Greek royal family during their war exile.
-The bride, who was a divorcee as well as a widow, was fifteen years older than her prince.
+On January 1, 1920, in Vevey, Switzerland, Christopher married Nancy Stewart Worthington Leeds, an American widow of a Cleveland tin manufacturer.
+The two became engaged in 1914, but the wedding was delayed due to the outbreak of World War I. Nancy’s fortune supported the Greek royal family during their war exile.
+The bride, who was a divorcee as well as a widow, was fifteen years older than Prince Christopher.
 During her marriage to Christopher, Nancy was known as Princess Anastasia after she joined the Greek Orthodox Church.

 Francoise of Orleans, Christopher’s second wife. source: Wikimedia

 Six years later, Christopher made a more acceptable dynastic marriage to French Princess Francoise of Orleans.
 Francoise was previously linked to Tsar Boris of Bulgaria, who later married Giovanna of Italy.
-Christopher and Francoise were married at Palermo on February 11, 1929.
+Christopher and Francoise were married in Palermo, Italy on February 11, 1929.
 The couple may have met and begun their courtship in 1927 at the wedding of her sister Anne to the Duke of Apulia.
-The union was unique in that the bride kept her Catholic faith upon the marriage, whereas Christopher remained Greek Orthodox.
+The bride kept her Catholic faith upon the marriage, and Christopher remained Greek Orthodox.

 Christopher and Francoise had one son: